MikroElektronika/mikrosdk_click_v2/clicks/pwrmeter/README.md

 ## Examples Description

-> This click is capable of measuring voltage and current through the load, connected to either
+> This Click is capable of measuring voltage and current through the load, connected to either
 > AC or DC power source.
 It is used to calculate all the measurement parameters, returning
 > values of multiple power parameters directly, over the UART interface, reducing the processing
 > load on the host MCU.
 These parameters include active, reactive, and apparent power, current